ddunwoody/scapi/doc/source/install.rst

 On Eclipse:

 1. Configure build path: go to Libraries tab, and add external JARS.

-Add the jar files we mentioned here_.
+   a.
+Add ScapiWin-{version}.jar.
+   b.
+Add bcprov-{version}.jar.
+   c.
+Add commons-exec-1.2.jar.
 2. Configure build path: go to Source tab and locate the Native Library Location section.
-Add:

    a.
-The lib folder where you have the Miracl, Crypto++, NTL and OpenSSL DLLs.
+Add the lib folder where you have the Miracl, Crypto++, NTL and OpenSSL precompiled DLLs.
 3. Place the msvcp100.dll and msvcr100.dll in [C:]\Windows\System32 folder if they are missing there.

 .. _git: http://git-scm.org/